Rules and Guidelines for IAU Scientific Meetings

 2.2.
 Focus Meetings

-A Focus Meeting (FM) held at an IAU General Assembly addresses scientific themes of interest to a group of IAU members willing to promote a new scientific area or an emerging field, not well, or not at all, represented in the existing IAU Commissions.
+Focus Meetings (FM) are held exclusively during an IAU General Assembly and address scientific themes of interest to a group of IAU members willing to promote a new scientific area or an emerging field, not well, or not at all, represented in the existing IAU Commissions.

 Normally, the initiative to propose an IAU GA Focus Meeting originates from a group of scientists aiming at promoting cross-disciplinarity, while keeping a well-defined "focus" on a given topic.
-In collaboration with colleagues worldwide, they should prepare a draft scientific programme and nominations for the members of a candidate SOC.
+In collaboration with colleagues worldwide, this group should prepare a draft scientific programme and nominate members of an SOC.

-The deadline for the submission of the proposals is 1 December, two years before the year of the GA.
+The deadline for the submission of FM proposals is 1 December, two years before the year of the GA.

 2.3.
 Institutional Meetings

-An Institutional Meeting (IM) held at an IAU General Assembly is reserved for each IAU Office (Office for Young Astronomers, Office for Astronomy Outreach, Office of Astronomy for Development, and Office of Astronomy for Education) and the Executive Committee-level Working Groups (Astronomy for Equity and Inclusion, Dark and Quiet Sky Protection, Global Coordination of Ground and Space Astrophysics, Junior Members, and Women in Astronomy) for the full membership to hear about and discuss issues relevant to the Office or WG.
+Institutional Meeting (IM) are held exclusively during an IAU General Assembly and are reserved for each IAU Office (Office for Young Astronomers, Office for Astronomy Outreach, Office of Astronomy for Development, and Office of Astronomy for Education) and the Executive Committee-level Working Groups (Astronomy for Equity and Inclusion, Dark and Quiet Sky Protection, Global Coordination of Ground and Space Astrophysics, Junior Members, and Women in Astronomy) for the full membership to hear about and discuss issues relevant to the Office or WG.

-An IM normally lasts 1 - 2 days maximum during the GA, with up to 7 hours total.
+An IM normally lasts 1 - 2 days maximum during the GA, for a total of up to 7 hours.

-The leaders of each Office or WG who wish to hold an IM should prepare a draft programme and nominations for the members of a SOC.
-The programmes of the IMs should be finalised in consultation with the GS.
+The leaders of each Office or WG who wish to hold an IM should prepare a draft programme and nominate members of an SOC.
+The programmes of the IMs should be finalised in consultation with the IAU General Secretary.

 The deadline for the submission of the proposals is 1 December of the year preceding the GA.